 Though most common in children, molluscum contagiosum can affect adults as well — particularly those with weakened immune systems.
-In adults with an otherwise normal immune system, molluscum contagiosum involving the genitals is considered a sexually transmitted infection.
+Adults with a healthy immune system can develop molluscum contagiosum from sexual activity with an infected partner.

-- Usually appear on the face, neck, armpits, arms and tops of the hands in children
+- Bumps on the face, trunk, arms or legs of children

-- May be seen on the genitals, lower abdomen and inner upper thighs in adults if the infection was sexually transmitted
+- Bumps on the genitals, lower abdomen or inner thighs of adults if the infection was sexually transmitted

 When to see a doctor

-If you suspect you or your child has molluscum contagiosum, consult your primary care doctor.
+If you suspect you or your child has molluscum contagiosum, contact your health care provider.

 The virus that causes molluscum contagiosum spreads easily through: